16 Different Types of Bees in Maryland

 These types of bees in Maryland are social insects and form colonies with multiple queens.
 Bumblebees are important pollinators and feed on nectar and pollen.

-They typically nest in the ground, under logs or stones, in hollowed trees, or in abandoned rodent nests.
+They typically nest in the ground, under logs or stones, in hollowed trees, or abandoned rodent nests.

 Bumblebees are generally not aggressive but can sting if disturbed or threatened.